Mental-NV/TheButton/docs/DOC-04-api-contract.md

 **Semantics**
 - `globalValue` is the monotonic global ordering number of the latest increment event (from `write.Events.Position`).
-- `userValue` is the per-user counter value from `read.UserCounters.Value`.
+- `userValue` is the per-user counter value from `read.UserCounters.Value` after the increment.

 **Errors**
 - `400` if `Idempotency-Key` is missing/blank
 - `400` if `userId` is missing/invalid GUID
-- `409` if concurrency conflict cannot be resolved with bounded retries
+- `409` if a concurrency conflict cannot be resolved with bounded retries

 ---

-### GET `/counter/global`
+### GET `/counter`

-Returns global counter value.
+Returns the global counter value.

 **Response (200)**
 ```json